Krampus: Appearance

 A 1900s greeting card reading 'Greetings from Krampus!'

 Although Krampus appears in many variations, most share some common physical characteristics.
-He is hairy, usually brown or black, and has one foot that has the cloven hooves and horns of a goat.
-His long, pointed tongue drops out, and he has fangs.
+He is hairy, horned, usually brown or black, and has one foot with the cloven hooves of a goat.
+His long, pointed tongue lolls out, and he has fangs.

 Krampus carries chains, thought to symbolize the binding of the Devil by the Christian Church.
 He thrashes the chains for dramatic effect.
 The chains are sometimes accompanied with bells of various sizes.
 Krampus will carry a bundle of birch branches with which he occasionally swats children.
 The birch branches are replaced with a whip in some representations.
-On Christmas Eve, Krampus travels with a sack or a basket strapped to his back; this is to cart off evil children for drowning, eating, or transport to Hell.
+On the eve before St. Nicholas Day (6th of December), Krampus travels together with St. Nicholas with a sack or a basket strapped to his back; this is to cart off evil children for drowning, eating, or transport to Hell.
 Some of the older versions make mention of naughty children being put in the bag and taken away.
 This quality can be found in other companions of Saint Nicholas such as Zwarte Piet.

 Krampusnacht

 The Feast of St. Nicholas is celebrated in parts of Europe on 6 December.
 On the preceding evening of 5 December, Krampus Night or Krampusnacht, the wicked hairy devil appears on the streets.
 Sometimes accompanying St. Nicholas and sometimes on his own, Krampus visits homes and businesses.
 The Saint usually appears in the Eastern Rite vestments of a bishop, and he carries a golden ceremonial staff.
 Unlike North American versions of Santa Claus, in these celebrations Saint Nicholas concerns himself only with the good children, while Krampus is responsible for the bad.
-Nicholas dispenses gifts, while Krampus supplies coal and the Rute.
+Nicholas dispenses gifts, while Krampus supplies coal and the birch rods.

 Perchtenlauf and Krampuslauf

-There were already established pagan traditions in the Alpine regions that became intertwined with Catholicism.
+There were already established red one traditions in the Alpine regions that became intertwined with Catholicism.
 People would masquerade as a devilish figure known as Percht, a two-legged humanoid goat with a giraffe-like neck, wearing animal furs.
 People wore costumes and marched in processions known as Perchtenlaufen, which are regarded as an earlier form of the Krampus runs.
 Perchtenlaufen were looked at with suspicion by the Catholic Church and banned by some civil authorities.
 Due to sparse population and rugged environments within the Alpine region, the ban was not effective or easily enforced, rendering the ban useless.
 Eventually the Perchtenlauf, inspired by the Nicholas plays, introduced Saint Nicholas and his set of good morals.
 The Percht transformed into what is now known as the Krampus and was made to be subjected to Saint Nicholas' will.

-It is customary to offer a Krampus schnapps, a strong distilled fruit brandy.
+It is customary to offer a Krampus schnapps, a strong distilled fruit brandy as well as modern interpretations such as herbal liqueurs inspired by the tradition.
 These runs may include Perchten, similarly wild pagan spirits of Germanic folklore and sometimes female in representation, although the Perchten are properly associated with the period between winter solstice and 6 January.